datalad/datalad-metalad/docs/source/user_guide/metalad-first-steps.rst

 files in datalad-datasets.
 More specifically, metadata can be associated
 with: datasets, sub-datasets, and files in a dataset or sub-dataset.

-Metalad can add associate an aribtrary amount of individual metadata *instances* with a single element (dataset or file).
+Metalad can associate an arbitrary amount of individual metadata *instances* with a single element (dataset or file).
 Each metadata instance is identified by a *type-name* that specifies the type of the data contained in the metadata instance.
-For exameple: ``metalad_core``, ``bids``, etc.
+For example: ``metalad_core``, ``bids``, etc.

 .. note:: Implementation side note: